eregon/benchmark-interface/README.md

 As well as normal usage, you can also `require 'benchmarkable'` at the top of your file of benchmarks, and then run the file as a normal Ruby script.
-This will have the same effect as `benchmarkable file.rb` (and so will run `benchmark-ips` as the backend).
+This will have the same effect as `benchmark file.rb` (and so will run `benchmark-ips` as the backend).

 #### MRI's benchmarks